How to make self-rising flour! This easy homemade self-rising flour recipe takes just 3 ingredients and 5 minutes.

 Can I use it in place of all-purpose flour?

 No, because self-rising flour also contains baking powder and salt, it isn’t a good substitute for all-purpose flour.

-It's best to use it in recipes that were created using self-rising flour.
+It’s best to use it in recipes that were created using this type of flour.